Goutham-Sidhik/smart-form-validator/README.md

 **Smart Form Validator** is a backend-only application that performs scheduled validation on encrypted image data stored in a database.
 The system automatically decrypts, processes, and validates each form image through a rule-based pipeline.

-> ⚠️ This version excludes production datasets, models, and credentials due to company IP restrictions.
-Placeholder functions and examples are provided to demonstrate structure and flow.
+> ⚠️ This repository contains only the README and architectural flow for understanding the system design.
+No datasets, models, or code are included due to company restrictions.

 ---